Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 \* The IAM API is needed only for autocomplete functionality of parameters Api Access Service Account and Service Account Access Scopes in method Launch VM.

 ## Installation
-For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see `INSTALL.md` in the same location as this `README.md`.
+For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see [INSTALL.md](https://github.com/Kaholo/kaholo-plugin-GoogleCloudComputeEngine/blob/master/INSTALL.md).

 ## Settings
 Plugin settings act as default parameter values.
 If configured in plugin settings, the action parameters may be left unconfigured.
 This is an optional convenience.
 Action parameters configured anyway over-ride the plugin-level settings for that parameter.